 The international literature on our subject is very large and, for the purposes of this study, the focus will be more on Ottoman and Russian sources rather than on British, French and other European sources, because the emphasis here is to fill the gaps in the narrative of the war with less-used Ottoman and Russian sources.
 Although the literature in Russian is probably larger than that in other European languages, it is almost totally unknown in Turkey and little known in Europe.
-A fine bibliography lists 242 memoirs (books and articles) of the participants alone of the war.49 Therefore it is not possible here to mention even all the major works.
-Indeed the Crimean War is a well-researched and well-discussed topic in Russian and Soviet historiography.50 Here, I will introduce only some of these sources.
-Attention will be given especially to those works that are more or less related to the involvement of the Ottomans in the war.
+A fine bibliography lists 242 memoirs (books and articles) of the participants alone of the war.
+Therefore it is not possible here to mention even all the major works.
+Indeed the Crimean War is a well-researched and well-discussed topic in Russian and Soviet historiography.
+Here, I will introduce only some of these sources.
+Attention will be given

-49 Pyotr Andreyevich Zayonchkovskiy (ed.), Istoriya Dorevolyutsionnoy Rossii v dnevnikakh i vospominaniyakh.
+&lt;sup>49 Pyotr Andreyevich Zayonchkovskiy (ed.), Istoriya Dorevolyutsionnoy Rossii v dnevnikakh i vospominaniyakh.
 T. 2.
 Ch.
 1. 1801-1856.
-Moscow: Izdatel'stvo "Kniga", 1977.
+Moscow: Izdateľ stvo "Kniga", 1977.
 See section "Krymskaya (Vostochnaya) voina 1853-1856 gg.", pp. 307-347.
 This is a well annotated bibliography of diaries and memoirs.
 The author is the son of the tsarist military historian Andrey Medardovich Zayonchkovskiy.

-50 Badem, [']Rus ve Sovyet Tarih Yazımında Kırım Savaşı", Toplumsal Tarih 155, Istanbul, November 2006, pp. 16-23.
+&lt;sup>50 Badem, "Rus ve Sovyet Tarih Yazımında Kırım Savaşı", Toplumsal Tarih 155, Istanbul, November 2006, pp. 16-23.